Message from the CEO

 Furthermore, to see even greater utilization of women in the workforce, SoftBank is improving and expanding its system of childcare leave and reduced working hours beyond what is stipulated in the Child Care and Family Care Leave Act.
 In addition to creating a work environment that enables mothers to have and raise children with peace of mind, SoftBank offers special childbirth allowances, childcare support and other unique career support systems so female employees can reach their full potential.

-Specifically, career training and leadership training is provided for female employees on an ongoing basis.
+Specifically, career training and leadership training is provided for female employees and support the building of employee communities on an ongoing basis.
 From 2018, a mentoring program run by internal managers was started to support various forms of career development for women to play a greater role within the company.
-In addition, we have announced a goal of increasing the percentage of managerial positions held by women to 20% by FY2035 and will establish a “Committee for the Promotion of Women in the Workforce” consisting of the CEO, officers, and other members from July 1, 2021.
+In addition, we have announced a goal of increasing the percentage of managerial positions held by women to 20% by FY2035 and established a “Committee for the Promotion of Women in the Workforce” consisting of the CEO, officers, and other members from July 1, 2021.
 This numerical target represents roughly three times the rate of managerial positions held by women in FY2021 (approximately 7.1%) and will exceed 15% (double the rate in FY2021) in 2030 during this process.

 Committee for the Promotion of Women in the Workforce